mardiros/jeepito/docs/source/user/cookbook/index.rst

 Cookbook
 ========

-The jeepito cookbook is a step by step tutorial to develop a software using the jeepito library.
+The messagebus cookbook is a step by step tutorial to develop a software using the messagebus library.

 .. toctree::